Volume and displacement indicators for an architectural structure: Macrostructure, structural element, microstructure and material

 Unlike W, which is dimensionless, Bic is expressed in kg/Nm.
 Therefore, depending on the material, an independent comparison of different morphologies is not possible.

-It is surprising to note that despite the abundance of their works, none of them mention or make any effort to study W and its relationship with L/H.
+Despite the abundance of their works, none of them mention W and its relationship with L/H.

 It appears that only V. Quintas Ripoll^{,} and W. Zalewski and St. Kus mentioned the volume indicator W without examining it in depth.